swongvsa/BI-ranked-choice-voting/README.md

   3. Vote calculation
   4. Results generation

-## Data Privacy
+## Data Output

-The system automatically removes email addresses during processing to protect voter privacy.
-Processed files are stored separately from raw data.
+The system processes voting data in multiple stages:

+1. Raw data: Stored in `data/raw/` (not included in the repository for privacy)
+2. Processed data: Email addresses removed, stored in `data/processed/`
+3. Final results: Compiled and stored in `data/final_results.md`

+This multi-stage approach ensures voter privacy while maintaining data integrity throughout the processing pipeline.